The Canonical Forms of Matrix Product States in Infinite-Dimensional Hilbert Spaces: Integral in Section 4

 \section{Integral in Section 4}

 In the construction of the MPS in Section 4, we encounter the integral

-This can be computed e.g. using generating functions, as demonstrated in the Mathematics Stack Exchange post \cite{hermiteintegral}, and we will use the method there to obtain a formula for the integral (\ref{scaled-hermite-integral}).
+This can be computed e.g. using generating functions, as demonstrated in the Mathematics Stack Exchange post \cite{hermiteintegral}, and we will use their method to obtain a formula for the integral (\ref{scaled-hermite-integral}).
 To this end, we can write an exponential generating function $I(s,t)$ of the integral $I_{i,j}$ as

 Using the standard generating function of Hermite polynomials, we have $\sum_{i=0}^\infty \hermite{i}(x) \frac{s^i}{i!} = e^{2xs-s^2}$ and $\sum_{j=0}^\infty \hermite{j}\left( \sqrt{\Tilde{\omega}} \, x \right) \frac{t^j}{j!} = e^{2x\sqrt{\Tilde{\omega}}\,t-t^2},$ and therefore